MttArmstrong/CI-CD/_episodes/11-quick-primer-on-contianers.md

 teaching: 10
 exercises: 0
 questions:
-   - what is a container and why would I want to publish one?
+   - What is a container and why would I want to publish one?
 objectives:
   - Learn high-level overview of containers
   - Learn what applications fit better for containerization